matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 scale well.
 There are people who easily use and want hundreds or even thousands of emotes accessible.
 A simple dict of shortcode to mxc URI seems more appropriate for this.

+Additionally, this MSC is already used in the wild since about two years by some clients, while MSC1951 only exists in MSC form, so far.

 In general, MSC1951 feels like a heavier approach to emote sourcs, while this MSC is more lightweight and thus should allow significantly larger packs.